nearform/the-fastify-workshop/deck.md

 # Step 10: Exercise 💻

-- Create a `GET /` route in `routes/user/index.js`.
+- Create a `GET /` route in `routes/user/index.js`

-- Require authentication using the `preValidation` Fastify hook.
+- Require authentication using the `preValidation` Fastify hook

-- Use the `fastify.authenticate` decorator.
+- Use the `fastify.authenticate` decorator

-- Return the information about the currently authenticated user in the response.
+- Return the information about the currently authenticated user in the response

-> 💡 you can get the current user from `request.user`.
+> 💡 you can get the current user from `request.user`

 > 🏆 does the route need to be registered explicitly?